000harisankar000/Smart-garden/readme.txt

 soil moisture = p32
 humidity and temperature = p4

-if the water level sensor wont work properly remove it :)
+if the float level wont work properly, remove it :)